A' Mhoine, The Moine, Sutherland.

 Detail from "The Travelling Map of Scotland" by P. Hill & Co., c1820.
 The road depicted is actually a Drover's track that ran below Ben Hope, not that built by the Duke of Sutherland.

 Once the Duke of Sutherland's road was in place, the area lost its menace, and was not worthy of a mention.
 But it is now back in the news, with the possibility of a Satellite Launch Station being built there on the coast.
 Whilst I understand the need for a remote location for such a facility, and see the need for employment in the area, I can't help feeling that such precious wilderness needs to be protected at all costs.
 There is nowhere else in Britain where one can find such magnificent isolation.
-I suspect, too, that however much he hated the terrain, the Reverend MacDonald would not have wanted a Satellite Launch Station as well!
+I suspect, too, that however much he hated the terrain, the Reverend MacDonald would also not have wanted a Satellite Launch Station!